mezzonomy/sandbox/README.md

 ```
 Encoding _11 Quadrichrome Wang Tiles_ with filets could give:
 ```
+                  ╭───────────────────╮
-╯     ╰   ╯     ╰   ╯   │ ╰   ╯   │ ╰   ╯   │ ╰   ╯   │ ╰
+╯     ╰   ╯     ╰ │ ╯   │ ╰   ╯   │ ╰ │ ╯   │ ╰   ╯   │ ╰
-  ╭ ╮     ─ ─ ─ ─     ╭ ┼ ─   ─ ─ ┤     ─ ─ ┤     ─ ┬ ┴ ─
+  ╭─╮     ─────── │     ├──   ────┤╳  │ ────┤     ──┬─┴──
-  ╰ ┤     ─ ─ ┬ ─     │ │         │         ├ ─     │
+  ╰─┤     ────┬── │   ╭─┤         │   │     ├──     │
-╮   │ ╭   ╮   │ ╭   ╮ │ │ ╭   ╮   │ ╭   ╮   │ ╭   ╮ │   ╭
+╮   │ ╭   ╮   │ ╭ │ ╮ │ │ ╭   ╮   │ ╭ │ ╮   │ ╭   ╮ │   ╭
+                  │         ╭─────────┴─────────╮

-╯     ╰   ╯     ╰   ╯ │ │ ╰   ╯ │ │ ╰   ╯   │ ╰
+╯     ╰   ╯     ╰ │ ╯ │ │ ╰ │ ╯ │ │ ╰   ╯ │   ╰ │
-          ─ ─ ─ ─   ─ ┴ ┴ ─   ─ ┤ │         ├ ─
-─ ─ ╮     ─ ─ ─ ─   ─ ─ ─ ─     │ ├ ─   ─ ╮ │
+                  │ ──╯ ╰── │ ──┤ │       │ ╭── │
+────╮     ─────── │ ─────── │   │ ├──   ──┤ │   │
-╮   │ ╭   ╮     ╭   ╮     ╭   ╮ │ │ ╭   ╮ │ │ ╭
+╮   │ ╭   ╮     ╭ │ ╮     ╭ │ ╮ │ │ ╭   ╮ │ │ ╭ │
+                  ╰─────────┴───────────────────╯
 ```

 First, we treat the corners with _percolation tiles_[Hooper]: ╭╮╯╰.
-Tiling with such tiles is equivalent to Hitomezachi.
+Tiling with such tiles is equivalent to Hitomezachi[1].
 We provide a view with a thread continuity.
-As colors are treated in global context, we will keep horizontals and verticals at most.
+As colors are treated as ray of light from an external observer, we will keep horizontals and verticals at most.
 Horizontal bar is the first character.
-In in given category of filet, the first one is the plain one, not bold at any extremities.
+In in given category of filet, the first one is the plain one.
+At the end, we had bubbles to express the largest continuous patterns, that contains insights for the following discussion and a check tool against original.

-Our one main argument for more than a decade is to remark that there is only one even tile "├" and the rest is even.
-Lucky that the first tile embodies the main concept of our engine: the _document_.
+Our one main argument for more than a decade is to remark that there is only four even tile "├┬─┴┤" and the rest is even.
+Lucky that the first tile embodies the main concept of our most recent engine: the _document_.
 Cool.
+Now, we will do a very common experience to topologist, suppose an ╳ agent, not necessarly a person, which lives in this 2D world.
+The cosmos is planar, you have a left and a right.
+Suppose our little guy at a three road intersection, ┴.
+He has a left, a right and path.
+What educated guess can this agent do?

+There are two options if the agent follows the path in front of him: it is a **link** if this path hits a path or return as a _qualified_ **document**.
+The qualification depends on the side of the return: _left_, _right_ or _forward_ **document**.
+Forward can be distinguised in left forward and right forward.
+So basically, this structure is a planar _Hypertext Document System_: ╳ is a _link_, the first tile is a _right document_, the bubbles are two _right documents_.

 Bibliography

 [1] for "hitomezachi" stitching on Japanese isles, see [Ò†®†Ò]
 [2] https://mathworld.wolfram.com/WangsConjecture.html

+[Hooper-2006]
 [EDMNUDS-1959] Jack Edmonds, « A Combinatorial Representation for Polyhedral Surfaces », Notices Amer.
 Math.
 Soc., vol. 7,‎ 1960 , p.
 646-650.